spham395/05-Python-Programming/chapter3/operators.md

 Open up the Python Interpreter and experiment with different types and operators.
 Here are some suggestions:

-* Compare string numeric variables vs number variables
+* Compare string numeric values vs number values
 * Create lists, tuples and dicts... experiment with the in/is operators
 *